On Bi-R-Diagonal Pairs of Operators: Joint -Distributions of Bi-R-Diagonal Pairs

-with the right-hand side of the previous equation being equal to $d_{1_m}$, by Lemma \ref{techlemmaBNC}.
-But then

-where the elements $b_1,\ldots,b_{2m}$ are as in the statement of the lemma.
-This concludes the proof. \end{proof}

-We are now in a position to state the following theorem (which is the generalization of \cite[Theorem 15.10]{nicaspeicher} to the bi-free setting), regarding the invariance of the joint $*$-distribution of a bi-R-diagonal pair under the multiplication by a $*$-bi-free bi-Haar unitary pair.
+where the penultimate equality follows by Lemma \ref{techlemmaBNC}. \end{proof} We are now in a position to state the following theorem (which is the generalization of \cite[Theorem 15.10]{nicaspeicher} to the bi-free setting), regarding the invariance of the joint $*$-distribution of a bi-R-diagonal pair under the multiplication by a $*$-bi-free bi-Haar unitary pair.

-\begin{theorem} Let $(A,\varphi)$ be a non-commutative $\ast$-probability space and $u_l, u_r, X, Y\in A$ such that: \begin{enumerate}[(a)] \item the pair $(u_l, u_r)$ is a bi-Haar unitary, \item the pairs $(u_l, u_r)$ and $(X,Y)$ are $\ast$-bi-free. \end{enumerate} Then, the following are equivalent: \begin{enumerate}[(i)] \item the pair $(X, Y)$ is bi-R-diagonal, \item the joint $\ast$-distribution of the pair $(X, Y)$ coincides with the joint $\ast$-distribution of $(u_l X, Y u_r)$. \end{enumerate} \end{theorem} \begin{proof} By Theorem \ref{prodbir-bifree} the pair $(u_l X, Y u_r)$ is bi-R-diagonal and, since equality of joint $\ast$-distributions is equivalent to the equality of $\ast$-bi-free cumulants, it follows that the pair $(X,Y)$ is also bi-R-diagonal.
-This yields the implication $(ii)\Rightarrow (i).$

-For the converse, we will show the equality of all $*$-bi-free cumulants involving the pairs $(X,Y)$ and $(u_l X,Yu_r)$.
-Since $(X,Y)$ is bi-R-diagonal, all bi-free cumulants with entries in $\{X,X^*,Y,Y^*\}$ that are either of odd order or that are not alternating in $*$-terms and non-$*$-terms in the $\chi$-order must vanish.
-The same applies to the pair $(u_l X,Yu_r)$ since it is also bi-R-diagonal.
-This implies that it suffices to show that for all even numbers $n\in\N, \chi\in {\{l,r\}}^n$ and $a_1,\ldots,a_n\in A$ with
+\begin{theorem} Let $(A,\varphi)$ be a non-commutative $*$-probability space and $u_l, u_r, X, Y\in A$ such that: \begin{enumerate}[(a)] \item the pair $(u_l, u_r)$ is a bi-Haar unitary, \item the pairs $(u_l, u_r)$ and $(X,Y)$ are $*$-bi-free. \end{enumerate} Then, the following are equivalent: \begin{enumerate}[(i)] \item the pair $(X, Y)$ is bi-R-diagonal, \item the joint $*$-distribution of the pair $(X, Y)$ coincides with the joint $*$-distribution of $(u_l X, Y u_r)$. \end{enumerate} \end{theorem} \begin{proof} By Theorem \ref{prodbir-bifree} the pair $(u_l X, Y u_r)$ is bi-R-diagonal and, since equality of joint $*$-distributions is equivalent to the equality of bi-free $*$-cumulants, it follows that the pair $(X,Y)$ is also bi-R-diagonal.
+This yields the implication $(ii)\Rightarrow (i)$.
+For the converse, we will show the equality of all bi-free $*$-cumulants involving the pairs $(X,Y)$ and $(u_l X,Yu_r)$.
+Since $(X,Y)$ is bi-R-diagonal, all bi-free cumulants with entries in $\{X,X^*,Y,Y^*\}$ that are either of odd order or that are not $*$-alternating in the $\chi$-order must vanish.
+The same applies to the pair $(u_l X,Yu_r)$ since it is also bi-R-diagonal by Theorem \ref{prodbir-bifree}.
+Therefore, it is enough to show that for all even numbers $n\in\N, \chi\in {\{l,r\}}^n$ and $a_1,\ldots,a_n\in A$ with